-How any given State choses to handle this has been different in every state that we have been involved with.
+How any given State chooses to handle this has been different in every state that we have been involved with.
 There is no reason to believe that this will be different in Michigan.
 That means that a slightly different way of rolling out EVV in Michigan will be what we expect.
-We can narrow it down to some possibilites knowing that Michigan will most likely tweak some variety of the scenarios laid out below. exactly the same as any given state but here are some scenarios that we have seen with some of the pros and cons of the process.
+We can narrow it down to some possibilities knowing that Michigan will most likely tweak some variety of the scenarios laid out below. exactly the same as any given state but here are some scenarios that we have seen with some of the pros and cons of the process.

 Here are some scenarios for what you might expect to happen with Michigan Medicaid and the EVV mandate